Need medical advice?

 - A loss of, or change to your sense of smell or taste.

-If you have any of these symptoms, it’s important that you get a test and stay at home.
+If you have any of these symptoms, it’s important that you stay at home.

 Worried about flu?